Sham1ko/iu-project-cs/README.md

   - Teacher conflicts: 0 ✓
   - Teacher gaps: 17
   - Class gaps: 13
+  - Early gaps: 0 ✓
 ```

 This means:

 - No teacher conflicts (mandatory requirement met)
+- No empty slots before the first lesson of the day
 - Minimized gaps for teachers and classes
 - 180 lessons created for the week for all classes